turbot/steampipe-plugin-oci/docs/tables/oci_resourcemanager_stack.md

   oci_resourcemanager_stack;
 ```

-### List Resource Manager Stacks that are not active
+### List resource manager stacks that are not active

 ```sql
 select